-334 The Spec Lead is responsible for defining the process whereby the TCK is used to certify implementations of the JSR as compatible.
-The Maintenance Lead must submit to the PMO at least released publicly or commercially.
+- 334 The Spec Lead is responsible for defining the process whereby the TCK is used to certify - 335 implementations of the JSR as compatible.
+The Maintenance Lead must submit to the PMO at least - quarterly a list of all implementations that have been certified as compatible and that have been - released publicly or commercially.
 The PMO will publish this information on the JCP Website.
-If the
+If the - 338 Spec Lead submits the information in the form of a pointer to an already published list the PMO may - 339 choose simply to reference that list rather than duplicate it. - 340 TCK license terms must permit implementors to freely and publicly discuss the testing process and - 341 detailed TCK test results with all interested parties.